renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 - Ctrl+F10: Run to cursor

 As there is not much to debug, you cannot really step through the code (you will soon end up in `start.S` in the halt loop.

-It is also possible to put breakpoints in start.S, so you can step through the assembly.

 When you stop debugging, the application will be killed, and QEMU will stop.